Skip to main content

 Mesch Clark & Rothschild PC

 Isaac Rothschild is a shareholder who practices in the Bankruptcy Section of Mesch Clark Rothschild.
 Since joining MCR in 2009, Isaac has been active in the firm’s bankruptcy section, co-counsel in some of the largest reorganization cases in Arizona, as well as representing Trustees, secured insurance companies, and local banks in Chapter 7 and Chapter 11 bankruptcy cases as well as collection actions.
-His practice also focuses on asset protection planning and pre-bankruptcy planning.
-Additionally, Isaac is active in several non-profits including the Chair of the Arts for All Board, the Chair of the Tucson Jewish Community Center, and was one of four founders of the Tucson Jazz Festival.
+His practice also focuses on asset protection planning, business partnership disputes and probate litigation.
+Additionally, Isaac is active in several non-profits including being the former Chair of the Tucson Jewish Community Center, on the governance Committee of Literacy Connects and one of four founders of the Tucson Jazz Festival.

 Wayne E Yehling Related Seminars and Products